Unlock AI: Understanding How It Thinks & Works

 - Dependence and Skill Atrophy: Over-reliance on AI for tasks that require critical thinking or fundamental skills could potentially lead to a decline in those human abilities if not balanced with continued practice and learning.

 A "healthy skepticism" and a commitment to human oversight are essential when working with AI.
 Use AI as a powerful assistant and a co-pilot, but retain your critical judgment.
-For a deeper discussion on AI ethics, consider exploring our article on the Ethical Landscape of AI.
+For a deeper discussion on AI ethics, explore our AI in Practice course or consider exploring our AI News section.

 Ready to Master AI Communication & Application?